Architect of Russia's Resurgence and Challenger of the American Empire

 Alcoholism is a significant public health crisis, contributing to a third of all deaths and a rising mortality rate among young men.
 The fertility rate of 1.5 is well below the replacement level of 2.1, leading to a steady population decline since 2000.

-Putin attributes these societal ills to the deceptive and manipulative influence of Western civilisation, particularly its promotion of liberal democracy, human rights, and consumerism, which he views as hypocrisies that have corrupted the Russian soul.
+Putin attributes these societal ills to the deceptive and manipulative influence of Western civilisation, particularly its promotion of liberal democracy, human rights, and Consumerism, which he views as hypocrisies that have corrupted the Russian soul.
 He believes that if these trends continue, Russia will cease to exist as a society.
+To counter this, Putin aims to free the Russian people from the grip of Consumerism, even if they initially embrace it, by introducing the concept of the Warrior.

 Unlike the individualistic, risk-averse consumer, the warrior acts collectively, embraces courage, and seeks to shape history.
 War is seen as a vital tool to instil structure, meaning, and purpose in society, thereby reducing corruption and alcoholism, and increasing fertility.